agrc/metadata-asset-tracking-tool/metadata/society/open_source_places.md

 ## Summary

-This point data was generated and filtered from OpenStreetMap (OSM) and is intended to represent places of interest in the state of Utah.
+## Description

+### What is the dataset?

 These data may include businesses, restaurants, places of worship, airports, parks, schools, event centers, apartment complexes, hotels, car dealerships…almost anything that you can find in OSM.
 There were over 23,000 features in the original dataset (March 2022) and users can directly contribute to it through openstreetmap.org.

-, opens in a new tab The data is updated approximately once every month and will likely continue to grow over time with additional user input and activity.
+### What is the purpose of the dataset?

+### What does the dataset represent?

+### How was the dataset created?

+This point data was generated and filtered from OpenStreetMap (OSM) and is intended to represent places of interest in the state of Utah.

 The Open Source Places layer is created by a Python script that downloads statewide OSM data from a nightly archive provided by Geofabrik.
 The archive data contains nearly 20 shapefiles, some that are relevant to this dataset and some that aren't.